pyccel/pyccel/tutorial/quickstart.md

 ### Assumptions and Restrictions

-Because the type of a variable must be blobliblobliblo within a given **scope**, Pyccel cannot support some of the flexibility that Python provides.
+Because the type of a variable must be unique within a given **scope**, Pyccel cannot support some of the flexibility that Python provides.
 The following basic restrictions apply:

 1. The type of a variable cannot be changed